Register: Membrane Protein Paris 2024 on Oct. 14

 - Michael Overduin, Director, SMALP Network

-- Vincent Chaptal, Molecular Microbiology & Structural Biochemistry, APPICOM Director
+- Vincent Chaptal, Molecular Microbiology & Structural Biochemistry, CNRS; APPICOM Director

 Background on SMALP